xxbread/rok-auto-marauders/README.md

 # Usage

 ### Ingame prerequisites:
+1. Set the game to english if not already.
-1. Setup auto marauder marches + settings (5 march, use ap, max amount, etc).
+2. Setup auto marauder marches + settings (5 march, use ap, max amount, etc).
-2. Make sure auto marauder is the selected mode in barbarian search mode (barbs, forts, (marauders)), possibly start it once to lock it in.
+3. Make sure auto marauder is the selected mode in barbarian search mode (barbs, forts, (marauders)), possibly start it once to lock it in.
-3. Enter your city and hit "space" or map button to get the view right over your city.
+4. Enter your city and hit "space" or map button to get the view right over your city.
 This is the most optional view for the bot to work.

 ### Option 1: Download Release